List of Star Trek: Enterprise characters: Malcolm Reed

 The episode "Divergence" revealed that in 2149, Reed, then an Ensign, had been recruited as an operative for a mysterious offshoot of Starfleet Intelligence, which in Star Trek: Deep Space Nine would be identified as Section 31.
-He believed he had left Section 31 behind when he was posted aboard Enterprise in 2151; however, in 2154, he was reactivated as an agent during a mission to recover Phlox, who had been kidnapped by a group of Klingons trying to stop a genetically engineered virus running rampant in the Empire.
+He believed he had left Section 31 behind when he was posted aboard Enterprise in 2151; however, in 2154, he is reactivated as an agent during a mission to recover Phlox, who has been kidnapped by a group of Klingons trying to stop a genetically engineered virus running rampant in the Empire.
 Part of his mission involved sabotaging a piece of evidence that might have assisted Enterprise in tracking down the Klingons faster.
-For this, Reed was temporarily relieved of duty and incarcerated in the brig by Archer, although Archer later reinstated Reed after determining that he had been placed in what Archer called "an impossible situation" by his Section 31 superior, Harris.
+For this, Reed is temporarily relieved of duty and incarcerated in the brig by Archer, although Archer later reinstates Reed after determining that he had been placed in what Archer called "an impossible situation" by his Section 31 superior, Harris.

-Following the Klingon mission, Reed demanded that Harris never communicate with him again.
+Following the Klingon mission, Reed demands that Harris never communicate with him again.
 Harris, however, replied that Reed had committed himself to a cause he could never simply walk away from.
 Indeed, Reed would later re-establish contact with Harris under orders from Archer during the Terra Prime incident.